How to Become a Notary in Washington

 7. Certify the occurrence of an event or the performance of an act.

-What type of notarizations are allowed in Washington?
+What kind of notarizations are allowed in Washington?

 Traditional notarization – This type of notarization requires the signer and the notary to meet physically in the same room within face-to-face proximity of one another.
 Traditional notarization involves an individual signing a tangible document with an inked pen and a notary public signing and affixing an inked notary stamp impression to the tangible notarial certificate.